oschneid/HS2020-hugo-netlify-CMS-test/site/content/attending/venue.md

   A dedicated website is now available for our attendees to book their hotel rooms online.
-Reservations can be made starting Jun 21, 2019 at this web
+Reservations can be made starting June 21, 2019 at this web
   address: